Hispano-Suiza 12N

-The Hispano-Suiza 12N was one of two new V-12 engine designs first run in 1928 and was manufactured by Hispano-Suiza's French subsidiary for the Armee d'l'Air.
+The Hispano-Suiza 12N was one of two new V-12 engine designs first run in 1928 and was manufactured by Hispano-Suiza's French subsidiary for the Armée de l’Air.
 It produced about 485 kW, was the first to use gas nitride hardening and introduced wet cylinder liners into Hispano-Suiza's aircraft engine range.
 It powered the first non-stop flight from Europe to the United States.

 Design and development

 Up to 1927, Hispano-Suiza's many engine types, of various layouts and cylinder numbers, were all recognisable developments of the World War I V-8 Hispano-Suiza 8.
 1927-8 saw the introduction of four completely new engines, two V-12s and two with six cylinders inline.
 The Hispano-Suiza 12N, known by the manufacturers as the Type 61, was the larger of the V-12s, with a displacement of 36 L, the other being the 27 L 12M.
 Apart from capacity and power, these two engines had much in common.
 The 12M first ran in 1927 and the 12N a year later.